google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Probe Has Built-in 2 Temperature Sensors

-If you employ the oven for barbecue, the barbecue thermometer can simultaneously detect the temperature of the food and therefore the internal temperature of the oven.
+If you employ the oven for barbecue, the barbecue thermometer can simultaneously detect the food’s and the oven’s internal temperatures.

 Three Functions on “Grill ProbeE” APP

-RECIPES: with preset temperatures for 9 types of meat(ground beef, ground poultry, beef, veal, chicken, pork, poultry, goat, fish) and their various doneness levels recommended by USDA.
+RECIPES: with preset temperatures for nine types of meat(ground beef, ground poultry, beef, veal, chicken, pork, poultry, goat, fish) and their various doneness levels recommended by the USDA.

 TIMER: You can set the barbecue time according to your experience.
 When the set time is reached, the app will automatically alarm.